 - and much more: just ask on [Discord](https://discord.gg/qvkaMdQ8da).
 If it's an open standard, we'll do it for you, _free of charge_ 😉

-A library can be a framework, a catalog of threats or reference controls, and even a custom risk matrix.
+A library can represent a framework, a threat catalog, a set of reference controls, or even a custom risk matrix.

 ## Community